SilentSys/orhelper/README.md

     CLASSPATH=\some\path\to\OpenRocket-15.03.jar
     ```

-- see `examples/` for usage examples
+- See `examples/` for usage examples
-- see [the OpenRocket wiki](https://github.com/openrocket/openrocket/wiki/Scripting-with-Python-and-JPype) for more info on usage and the examples
+- See [the OpenRocket wiki](https://github.com/openrocket/openrocket/wiki/Scripting-with-Python-and-JPype) for more info on usage and the examples

 ## Credits